dscnsec/Coding-Arts/README.md

 ## Questions?
-1. For any queries while drafting a proposal yopu can mail at dsamagic21@gmail.com
+1. For any queries while drafting a proposal, you can mail at dsamagic21@gmail.com
 2. More questions regarding WoC mentor or student?
 Check out the [WoC mentor & student guides](https://winterofcode.com/).